crs4/health-gateway/doc/architecture.rst

 Channels Creation
 #################

-The following diagram describes the operation to create channels for a Destination for a patient (i.e. it describes the Control Layer)
+The following diagram describes the operation to create channels for a Destination for a person (i.e. it describes the Control Layer)

 .. image:: _static/channel_instantiation.svg